Donate Now!

 Disclaimer

-Following the policies and procedures outlined in this manual, facilitates but does not guarantee approval of an application.
-Should your application be denied approval or approved with changes, the CEPD Office will provide feedback and support to assist you with the process of implementing the required revisions.
+Following the policies and procedures outlined in this manual, facilitates but does not guarantee accreditation/certification of an application.
+Should your application be denied accreditation/certification, or accredited/certified with changes, the CEPD Office will provide feedback and support to assist you with the process of implementing the required revisions.

 This manual will be updated on an ongoing basis and without notice.
-It is the responsibility of the applicant to ensure that he or she is referring to the most current edition of the CEPD application manual, which can be accessed at www.nosm.ca.
+It is the responsibility of the planning committee to ensure that they are referring to the most current guidelines.

-If you have any questions about your application, we invite you to contact the CEPD Office.
+If you have any questions about your program development and accreditation/certification, we invite you to contact the CEPD Office.
 We are available to guide you through the application process.